apiman/apiman.github.io/_blog-src/_posts/2016-02-22-plugin-mgmt.markdown

 mvn clean install
 ```

-After rebuilding the plugins, return to the apiman Management UI, and click on the plugin policy’s upgrade button.
+After rebuilding the plugins, return to the apiman Management UI, and click on the plugin policy's upgrade button.
 Enter the new plugin version number in the dialog that is displayed:

 ![Image: Set the Updated Version Number ](/blog/images/2016-02-22/plugin_mgmt_8.png)

-And, after you perform the upgrade by clicking on the “OK” button, the plugin is upgraded:
+And, after you perform the upgrade by clicking on the "OK" button, the plugin is upgraded:

 ![Image: View the Updated Version Number ](/blog/images/2016-02-22/plugin_mgmt_9.png)